 Soak up the heavenly landscapes, from the grassy plains to Nyonyane Mountain, or set off on one of the optional activities.
 Options include game drives, Swazi cultural experiences, mountain biking and hiking in Mlilwane Wildlife Sanctuary.

 The big carnivores of Africa are absent from Mlilwane, which makes the sanctuary ideal for walking safaris.
 Exploring Mlilwane on foot is a great way to get up close to nature and see the smaller creatures and birds up close.
 There are plenty of walking trails for exploring this remote sanctuary in the Ezulwini Valley, or 'the Valley of Heaven'.

-We spend two full days on safari in the massive Kruger National Park going in search of predators, such as cheetahs, wild dogs and hyenas, and prey, such as springbok, kudus and bush buck.
+We spend the remainder of the day looking for wildlife in the vast Kruger National Park.
+Today's game viewing is done in the overland truck which provides an elevated vantage for seeing over the bush and taking photos.
+Keep an eye out for predators including cheetahs, wild dogs and hyenas, and prey, such as springbok, kudus and bushbuck as we drive.
 Other inhabitants commonly sighted include hippos, impalas, zebras, giraffes and warthogs to name just a few.

-Today is our second full day in Kruger National Park, South Africa's leading safari destination.
+Today the Activity Package includes a full-day game drive in an open 4x4 safari vehicle in Kruger National Park, South Africa's leading safari destination.